 Certified Only: has taken the training course but actively treats less than 10 cases per year.

 But even if an office has the highest Invisalign designation, you should still be prepared to investigate further!
 Ask questions, be informed, and don’t make assumptions.
 Remember that quantity and experience are important, but you should also consider the actual outcomes.
 Do your homework by checking out a provider’s reviews online.
 If you can, find out if there have been any problems in the past with Invisalign patients, or better yet, if they have an A+, five-star rating!
 A little due diligence on the front end can pay off in the long run with less stress and a beautiful, straight smile in the shortest time possible.

 Invisalign in Wichita with Dillehay Orthodontics

-Dillehay Orthodontics is proud to be a certified Invisalign provider, serving Wichita, Derby, Arkansas City, Newton, and the surrounding areas.
+Dillehay Orthodontics is proud to be a certified Invisalign provider, serving Wichita, Derby, Arkansas City, Pratt, and the surrounding areas.
 Our website boasts an entire section dedicated to Invisalign, with testimonials, videos, a before and after gallery, and general information.
 We have two highly trained and skilled orthodontists with years of experience between them in creating smiles that patients are happy to show off, and friendly, supportive staff who make you feel like family the first time you walk through our doors.
 If you’re looking for an orthodontist who is also certified in Invisalign, get in touch with us today to schedule an initial consultation or an office tour.
 We look forward to straightening your smile with Invisalign!